• Skip to primary navigation

 ingredients on table

 The fourth was, as you've probably guessed by now, these tacos, which Sarah cited as a favorite from the book during her talk.
 Sarah is an incredible public speaker, her smart, witty self shining in front of a crowd (unlike certain people who get so nervous they feel as though they're babbling incoherently in gibberish and suddenly can't recall a single recipe in the book they lived and breathed for two solid years).
-A certified nutritionist, Sarah knows a thing or two about healthful cooking, and she does a compelling job explaining kitchen science as it relates to health.
+A certified nutritionist, Sarah knows a thing or two about cooking, and she does a compelling job explaining kitchen science.
 Now I think about her every time I (guiltily) reach for a bottle of olive oil for sauteing (a poor choice, according to Sarah, with its low smoke point – coconut oil and ghee are best for high heat) and when I forget to soak my grains and lentils (as I did today when making these tacos, and, let's be real – every time).

 stirring onions in pan